astrolabsoftware/fink-broker/README.md

 # Latest News

+* 04/20: New broker release [0.5](https://github.com/astrolabsoftware/fink-broker/pull/354).
+Plenty of new features!
 * 03/20: Fink is participating to the Google Summer of Code 2020 (CERN-HSF org).
 Stay tuned!
 * 02/20: Fink signed a MoU with [ZTF](https://www.ztf.caltech.edu/) to access their live streams!
 * 10/19: Fink was featured at the Spark+AI Summit Europe 2019.